 This mouthwash is made with neem, also known as the Indian toothbrush tree.
-Studies have shown that neem is as powerful for mouth health as chlorhexidine without being nearly as dangerous.
+Studies have shown that neem is as powerful for mouth health as chlorhexidine (a common disinfectant and antiseptic) without being nearly as dangerous.

 The Natural Dentist Antigingivitis Mouthwash

-This mouthwash is specially designed for sensitive gums with a tendency to bleed.
-Containing 20 percent aloe vera, along with Echinacea, calendula, and a touch of cinnamon, this mouthwash will quickly soothe any painful gums.
+This mouthwash is specially designed for sensitive gums that have a tendency to bleed.
+Containing 20% aloe vera, along with Echinacea, calendula, and a touch of cinnamon, this mouthwash will quickly soothe any painful gums.